kallisto-finance/anchor-bluna-liquidation-pool/README.md

 This is a vault smart contract to help with Anchor liquidation bids.

-Users can deposit with UST and get share of the vault.
+Users can deposit with UST to get a share of the vault.

-And withdraw (in UST) or claim (in bLuna) as much as their share of the vault.
+And withdraw (in UST or bLuna) as much as their asset share of the vault.

-The owner can execute submit with premium slot and amount in the vault to Anchor liquidation queue.
+The owner can submit bids with specified premium slot and amount from the vault to Anchor liquidation queue.

-And the owner can activate submitted bids and execute liquidate to withdraw pending bLuna from Anchor to the vault.
+And the owner can activate submitted bids and claim pending bLuna from Anchor to the vault.

 The owner can transfer ownership to another address.

-Submit and transfer ownership is unique feature that only owner can execute.
+Submitting bids and transfer ownership is unique feature that only owner can execute.

 ## ExecuteMsg

-### Deposit*
+### UserDeposit*

-Deposit UST to vault.
+User deposit UST to vault.

 | Key | Type | Description |
 |-----|------|-------------|
 | -   | -    | -           |

-### Withdraw
+### UserWithdrawUST

-Withdraw UST from vault.
+User withdraws UST from vault.

 | Key   | Type    | Description                  |
 |-------|---------|------------------------------|
 | share | Uint128 | Share amount to withdraw UST |

-### Claim
+### UserWithdrawBLuna

-Withdraw bLuna from vault.
+User withdraws bLuna from vault.

 | Key   | Type    | Description                    |
 |-------|---------|--------------------------------|
 | share | Uint128 | Share amount to withdraw bLuna |

-### Activate
+### ActivateBid

 Activate all bids.